 Previous well surveys by Manitoba and other provinces show that well location, construction and maintenance are important factors in man-made water quality problems.
-Many of the parameters measured that lead to less than desirable potable water quality such as TDS or hardness, occur naturally and not the result of man's influence on the environment.
-However there are local impacts commonly measured in well water throughout the province and the watershed authority should encourage owners of private wells to self-assess or have their well assessed for physical conditions that may affect water quality such as poor wellhead conditions, well construction, location or maintenance.
+Many of the parameters measured that lead to less than desirable potable water quality such as TDS, hardness and most occurrences of metals, are natural and not the result of man's influence on the environment.
+However there are local impacts, such as nitrate and bacteria, commonly measured in well water throughout the province and the watershed authority should encourage owners of private wells to self-assess or have their well assessed for physical conditions that may affect water quality such as poor wellhead conditions, well construction, location or maintenance.
 Water testing should be encouraged for all drinking water sources on a regular basis.
 Community or municipal wells require well specific assessment to determine the vulnerability during the development of well head protection policies.
 As a minimum the individual characteristics of each well, aquifer and geology should be considered to assess vulnerability in relationship to potential contaminant sources.